Shy and Fixed-Distance Couplings of Brownian Motions on Manifolds: Introduction

-In Section~\ref{s:6} we get a very general result.
+Here is an outline of the paper.
+Section~\ref{s:p} is about notations and basic results and notions.
+In Section~\ref{s:6} we have the main result.
 This states that on a complete $d$-dimensional Riemannian manifold $M$ with positive injectivity radius, the Ricci curvature uniformly bounded from below and the sectional curvature uniformly bounded from above we can construct shy couplings.
-This existence result of shy coupling on manifolds is also stated in Kendall \cite{Kendall} without proof but with a hint on how to do it.
-Our approach is a bit different.
+This existence result of shy coupling on manifolds is also stated in Kendall \cite[Section 4]{Kendall} without proof but with a hint on how to do it.
+Our approach is different.
 Moreover, if the Ricci curvature is in addition non-negative, we can also construct fixed-distance couplings.
 Finally, we show that if the Ricci curvature is actually bounded from below by a positive constant, then we can find fast approaching couplings, for which the distance between processes decays exponentially fast to $0$.
+In fact our main result follows as a consequence of a much more general finding which shows that under some technical conditions on a function $F$ defined on an interval of the positive line, there exists a coupling of Brownian motions $X_{t},Y_{t}$ such that $\rho_{t}=d(X_{t},Y_{t})$ satisfies

+for small times $t$.
+Under the assumption that the Ricci curvature is non-negative, this can be extended for all values of $t\ge0$.
+This is the content of Theorem~\ref{t:100} and it shows that there is much wider classes of couplings with deterministic distance.

+Moreover, for a given function $\rho:[0,\infty)\to[0,\infty)$, Corollary~\ref{Cor:9} gives conditions on $\rho$ such that this is realized as the distance function between two co-adapted Brownian motions.

 We want to point a few details about the techniques.
 In the first place we treat separately the cases when $d$ is odd, respectively even.
 In the case of odd dimensional manifolds we can carry out the proof based on the orthonormal frame bundle.
 For even dimensional manifolds we introduce the notion of $N$-frames at a point $x\in M$ which is an embedding of the tangent space $T_{x}M$ into $\R^{N}$.
 As it turns out, it suffices to use this construction for the particular case $N=d+1$, however, for the general $N$ this may be of independent interest by itself.
 This is somewhat reminiscent of works on stochastic flows given for example in \cite{Elworthy,Elworthy2}.